jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-20-building-the-policy-learning-machine.md

 This prototype builds on and was inspired by prior work that argues for an integrated monitoring, evaluation, and policy‑learning approach.
 See: "A Comprehensive Framework to Monitor, Evaluate, and Guide Broadband and Digital Equity Policy" (Bauer, Dagg, Rhinesmith, Byrum, Schill — SSRN, Aug 31, 2023) — https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4557340

+> "a dynamic broadband policy learning system can be developed." — Bauer et al. (2023), SSRN

+We built the Policy Learning Machine as a practical instantiation of this idea: a system that continuously uses data and causal reasoning to learn which local interventions shift outcomes, and to help planners prioritize investments in context.

 Here is the architectural blueprint for the prototype we are building.

 ## 1. The Core Concept: The "Policy Learning Machine"